Seaports & Spaceports

 Today, stop at the NASA Wallops Visitor Center is the place to explore the past, present, and future of NASA’s Wallops Flight Facility.
 The Visitor Center offers many great exhibits as testimony to the amazing things done at Wallops in addition to serving as a prime viewing location for rocket launches!

-Then visit the Smithonian Museum of Air & Space.
-Among the items on display are the Wright Brothers’ 1903 “Wright Flyer,” and Aviator Charles Linderbergh’s “Spirit of Saint Louis.”
-The museum also features the Albert Einstein Planeterium and the Samuel P. Langley IMAX Theater.
+Then visit the Smithsonian Museum of Air & Space.
+Among the items on display are the Wright Brothers’ 1903 “Wright Flyer,” and Aviator Charles Lindburg’s “Spirit of Saint Louis.”
+The museum also features the Albert Einstein Planetarium and the Samuel P. Langley IMAX Theater.
 Check into your Washington DC area hotel for a two night stay.

 Then visit the International Spy Museum, the only public museum in the world dedicated to the tradecraft, history and contemporary role of espionage.
 It also displays the world’s largest public collection spy artifacts.